Bob Richardson (politician)

-Bob Richardson (born June 14, 1945) was an American politician and attorney.
-He was a former Republican member of the Texas House of Representatives for the 49th district from 1985 to 1991.
+Bob Richardson (June 14, 1945 – October 23, 2017) was an American politician and attorney.
+He was a Republican member of the Texas House of Representatives for the 49th district from 1985 to 1991.

-Prior to becoming a state legislator, Richardson served as a anchor for KTBC during the time he was in law school.
+Prior to becoming a state legislator, Richardson served as an anchor for KTBC during the time he was in law school.
 Richardson eventually practiced law for over 25 years, including as a prosecutor.

 Texas House of Representatives

 During Richardson's time in the Texas House of Representatives, he served in the 69th, 70th, and 71st sessions.
 He successfully amended the Texas Constitution to include a Crime Victim's Bill of Rights.

 Death

-Richardson died on October 23, 2017, at age 72, due to natural causes.
-He was buried at the Texas State Cemetery on October 27, 2017.
+Richardson died on October 23, 2017, at the age of 72.
+He was buried at the Texas State Cemetery on October 27.